FAQ's

 DRIFTWOOD

 All the logs and driftwood perches are collected and cut by myself or family members.
 The Driftwood is collected from the shore of Atlantic Canada and is cleaned then air dried.
-The logs are hand-harvested, usually from our property as part of natural pruning and garden maintenance or trail maintenance.
+The logs have been hand-harvested as part of natural garden or trail maintenance.
 The logs are protected using a non-toxic (but not food-grade) preservative.

 Driftwood perches are by nature all very different and will likely be different to the one photographed.